Syed-Moinuddin2025/sql-learning-journey/README.md

 ## 💡 Tip:
   Practice regularly and track your progress by running queries on real data!
+🎯 Practice regularly, use version control, and grow your confidence in SQL!
 ---